DanialPahlavan/RAG/README.md

 ## License

-This project is open-sourced under the MIT license.
+This project is open-sourced under the Apache License 2.0.
 See the LICENSE file for details.

 ## Contact

 If you have any questions or comments about the RAG implementation, please open an issue in this repository.

 Thank you for visiting the RAG code collection!

+# Credits

+- @THU-KEG

+## Acknowledgements

+- @THU-KEG